Death toll rises to 76 in California fire with winds ahead

 President Donald Trump toured the area Saturday, joined by California's outgoing and incoming governors, both Democrats who have traded sharp barbs with the Republican administration.
 He also visited Southern California, where firefighters were making progress on a wildfire that tore through communities west of Los Angeles from Thousand Oaks to Malibu, killing three people.

-The president pledged the full support of the federal government.
-Gov. Jerry Brown and Gov.-elect Gavin Newsom thanked him for coming out.

 "We've never seen anything like this in California, we've never seen anything like this yet.
-It's like total devastation," Trump said as he stood amid the ruins of Paradise.
+It's like total devastation," Trump said as he stood amid the ruins of Paradise and pledged the full support of the federal government.
+The president initially blamed state officials for poor forest management in exacerbating the fires and threatened to cut off federal funding.

+"He's got our back," outgoing Gov. Jerry Brown said on CBS' Face the Nation Sunday.
+"There have been some back and forth between California leaders and the president.
+But in the face of tragedy, people tend to rise above some of their lesser propensities.
+So I think we're on a good path."

+Brown also suggested California's severe wildfires will make believers of even the most ardent climate change skeptics "in less than five years" and that those living near forests might need to build underground shelters to protect them from fires going forward.

 Northern California's Camp Fire has destroyed nearly 10,000 homes and torched 233 square miles (603 square kilometers).
 It is 55 percent contained.